Saving a Life in Senegal

 Skilled care before, during and after childbirth can save the lives of women and newborns.
 International Medical Relief works shoulder-to-shoulder with local officials and partners to build local capacities and provide sustainable and comprehensive maternal health services and women’s health support.
 Emphasizing women’s health and maternal health education will promote the overall health and well-being of the community.
 IMR and our team of medical corps volunteers and staff help provide services to reduce maternal and newborn illnesses.
 It is IMR’s mission to provide and deliver sustainable health care, which is why our medical frontliners conduct several community health education classes covering a variety of topics that meet the specific needs of each community we visit.
 More specifically, IMR focuses on family planning, maternal and newborn health, sexual health, infant care, and women’s care.

-Bring much-needed acute medical and dental care to a beautiful, culture-rich destination.
-You can join an IMR medical mission team today!
+You can join an IMR medical mission team or donate today!